revilowaldow/BITC/Sessions/2026/07 12 - Session 68.md

 South West direction

-Vrin's not allowed to harm crimson spear because of affiliation with Silver Wing Silver Wing Tavern
+Vrin's not allowed to harm crimson spear because of affiliation with Silver Wings Silver Wing Tavern